University Neighborhood High School

 Program Description:

 UNHS offers the most robust Early College Campus Program in NYC.
-Beginning in 10th grade, eligible students are able to begin earning dual high school and college bearing credits here on UNHS campus.
-Students must earn a 75% on the ELA Regents in 10th grade in order to be eligible for the course work.
-Courses include Critical Thinking, Statistics, Trigonometry, Astronomy, Chemistry, Public Speaking, Literacy and Propaganda, English 101, English 103, Sociology, Intro to Business and Marketing.
+Beginning in 10th grade, eligible students are able to begin earning dual high school and college bearing credits here on the UNHS campus.
+Courses include Critical Thinking, Statistics, Trigonometry, Astronomy, Chemistry, Literacy and Propaganda, English 101, English 103, Global Politics, Economics, Advanced Dance, Intro to Business and Into to Marketing.
+Early College admitted students enroll in CTE courses if they choose.

 Boys PSAL teams